uncharted-recourse/possum/README.md

-# possum
+## Possum
-possum - Post Summarization
+Possum - Post Summarization

-Extractive social media post summarization.
+Extractive corpus-level social media post summarization.

-Input can be .csv corpus or webpage url.
+Input can be a .csv corpus derived from some social media platform or webpage url.

-Utilizes LexRank, LSA, TextRank, etc. (specifically implementation in `sumy`)
+Able to utilize LexRank, LSA, TextRank, etc - other similar algorithms. (specifically their implementation in `sumy`)

+## Installation

+TBD

+## Examples

+TBD